World food prices rise for first time in a year- FAO

+Corrects typo in first paragraph to read "in" a year, not "is"

-ROME, May 5 (Reuters) - The United Nations food agency's world price index rose in April for the first time is a year, but is still some 20% up on a record high hit in March 2022 following Russia's invasion of Ukraine.
+ROME, May 5 (Reuters) - The United Nations food agency's world price index rose in April for the first time in a year, but is still some 20% down on a record high hit in March 2022 following Russia's invasion of Ukraine.

 The Food and Agriculture Organization's (FAO) price index, which tracks the most globally traded food commodities, averaged 127.2 points last month against 126.5 for March, the agency said on Friday.
 The March reading was originally given as 126.9.